Robert Ascroft

 Robert Ascroft, JP.
 MP, (1847 – 19 June 1899) was a prominent Lancashire solicitor and an English politician.

+Ascroft was educated at Lancaster Royal Grammar School, before becoming a solicitor in 1869.

 He entered the House of Commons on 13 July 1895 and was one of the two Members of Parliament for Oldham between 1895 until his death, as a member of the Conservative Party.
 He was known as the "Workers' Friend" and after his death, a public subscription enabled a statue of him to be erected in Alexandra Park, Oldham.